FOLLOW US

 Advertisement

-The glass floors, floor-to-ceiling windows, and glass elevators of Toronto's CN Tower make it one of the most spectacular marvels of engineering on the globe.
-It towers over Toronto, providing mind-blowing 100-mile views of Lake Ontario, Niagara Falls, and Toronto Islands.
-In a mere 58 seconds, rocket up to the top floor aboard a glass-front elevator to find the EdgeWalk, a 20-minute walk around the main pod's fenceless, windowless perimeter.
+The glass floors, floor-to-ceiling windows, and glass elevators of Toronto's CN Tower make it a spectacular engineering marvel.
+It towers over Toronto, providing mind-blowing 100-mile views of Lake Ontario, Niagara Falls, and the Toronto Islands.
+In a mere 58 seconds, rocket up to the top floor to find the EdgeWalk, where you'll spend about 30 minutes taking in the stunning environment and beauty everywhere you look.
 It's the ultimate thrill.

 Advertisement